silverstripe-archive/silverstripe-personalisation/README.md

 You'll need SilverStripe 3.0 or higher.
 Put the module directory into the top-level directory of your project as usual, and perform a dev/build.

-A Personalisation tab will appear on your site.
+A Personalisation tab will appear in the CMS interface.
 By default it will enable the default tracker, which uses the SilverStripe database for storage.

 ## Configuration

+The module uses the SilverStripe 3 configuration system, and provides default values for personalisation config items, which can be overridden by project as required.

-### Context Provider
+### Default Context Provider

-The main configuration at this point is around context provision.
 DefaultContextProvider, which is the default implementer of ContextProvider, maintains a list of handlers (which themselves implement ContextProvider).
 There are two handlers built in, both of which are enabled:

  *	DefaultContextHandler implements a set of properties that expose the current request.
  *	TrackerContextHandler extends this namespace with the Tracker functionality.

-You can add custom handlers by calling DefaultContextProvider::register_handler().
+The default configuration is in personalisation/_config/default.yml

+To define your own context handler, you can

 ### Tracker